pjdijxhoorn/milestone-project-2/readme.md

     -   #### Returning Visitor Goals

         1. As a Returning Visitor, I want to use the timer function.
-        2. As a Returning Visitor, I want to be able to easily switch plabench to field and vice versa.
+        2. As a Returning Visitor, I want to be able to easily switch bench to field timers and vice versa.
-        3. As a Returning Visitor, I want to be able to make a players lisyers timers from t.
+        3. As a Returning Visitor, I want to be able to make a players list.
-        4. As a Returning Visitor, I want to be able to use this website on a phone and tablet while on the hockey pitch
+        4. As a Returning Visitor, I want to be able to use this website on a phone and tablet while on the hockey pitch.

     -   #### Frequent User Goals
         1. As a Frequent User, I want to see results of matches.